GBMan/Mybrary/readme.md

 Paste it in the "Value" field for environment variables in Heroku !
 Replace <username> by the MongoDB user name
 !
 Replace <password> by the MongoDB user password

+## Add to whitelist
+Go to Security -> Network Access
+Click "Add IP address"
+Set "0.0.0.0/0" top open all or just our app heroku IP address